 Grandiose narcissism is a term used to describe a person with narcissistic personality disorder (NPD) who shows a certain set of symptoms that differ from the norm.1 Whereas other types of narcissists may have an underlying sense of insecurity or fragility, a person with grandiose narcissism will believe, without doubt, that they are special, unique, and superior.

-Below are common symptoms of grandiose narcissism:1
+Below are traits and symptoms of grandiose narcissism:1

 - A need for admiration